 Music Major Concentrations

 To help guide you through your degree progress, please look at the following flow charts.
 Be sure to click on the catalog year that applies to you; that would be the year you declared or intend to declare your major.
+These are recommended pathways.
+Always verify your concentration’s pathway by consulting the official catalog copy for your catalog year:

 - Music Production: '20-21 | '19-20